 Optimism and Asset Finance go hand in hand

-“It’s beginning to feel more normal” seems to be a common statement being voiced by many as we move at speed towards the second part of 2021.
-The vaccine success story has played its part and injected a boost of optimism in businesses across the country as they emerge from the last 12 months of lockdowns and restrictions.
+“It’s beginning to feel more normal” seems to be a common statement being voiced by many as we move at speed through the second part of 2021.
+The vaccine success story has played its part and injected a boost of optimism in businesses across the country as they continue to emerge from the restrictions that were enforced.
 Carol Roberts, Director of Asset at Time Finance, predicts the industry’s prospects will be blooming alongside the flowers this summer.

 Looking Up.
 Looking Forward.

-Uncertainty will never be good for business, and we’ve certainly had our fill of this for the last 12 months.
-Whilst the pandemic still makes for strong headlines, thankfully with the vaccine rollout making enormous strides, there are promising signs that come June, all restrictions will be a thing of the past.
+Uncertainty will never be good for business, and we’ve certainly had our fill of this for the last 15 months.
+Whilst the pandemic still makes for strong headlines, thankfully with the vaccine rollout making enormous strides, there are promising signs that despite restrictions not easing as planned on 21st June, there is an end in sight.

-With an end in sight, it seems that businesses are driving forward with their post-covid comeback.
-Activity in the asset finance market is ramping up and the type of activity we’re seeing suggests that some of those industries forced to batten down the hatches are already on the move.
+It seems that businesses are driving forward with their post-covid comeback.
+Activity in the Asset Finance market is ramping up and the type of activity we’re seeing suggests that some of those industries who had been forced to batten down the hatches are already on the move.

 The hard asset market, which throughout the pandemic held fast and strong momentum, is gearing up once again.
 This is no real surprise considering the sectors that would typically invest in large machinery or manufacturing equipment, always tend to hold steady in a downturn.
-Whilst many sectors found themselves held back in lockdown 3.0, the likes of manufacturing and construction continued to carry out new work to keep the country operating.
+We saw the likes of manufacturing and construction continue to carry out new work to keep the country operating during this time.
 Not forgetting vans either - delivery drivers have been in high demand as the dominance of online deliveries surged while we all spent more time at home.

 One area that has been a particular exception to the rule, however, is restaurateurs turning their hand at takeaways.
 We've all witnessed countless restaurants diversifying in recent months by offering cook-at-home food boxes and offering their services for delivery for the first time.
 While just one specific industry, it is nonetheless an example of necessary innovation that has occurred in a time of crisis but will now change the face of its industry post-pandemic.
 A great new way to access the market has been identified and consumer habits have changed in turn - is turning a back on this route to market likely?
 I think not.

-There are now early indications that the soft asset market is once again on the rise, with an increase in new business from companies determined to come out stronger at the other side - hospitality being one of them.
+Now with more restrictions eased, it’s great to see the soft asset market once again on the rise, with an increase in new business from companies determined to come out stronger at the other side - hospitality being one of them.
 With light at the end of the tunnel, a fear of being left behind is as overwhelming as ever and firms are investing in refurbishments, for instance, to give themselves every chance.
-When the economy is fully reopen and new markets emerge, those who have set themselves apart from the competition will thrive.
+When the economy is fully re-open and new markets emerge, those who have set themselves apart from the competition will thrive.
 So, what are we waiting for?

 Time to get moving.